 Arts Management/Special Events Internship

-The internship is unpaid, but offers a unique opportunity to live and work in a dynamic, creative educational community and work with accomplished professionals in a mutual learning and knowledge sharing environment.
-All housing and meals will be provided at no charge to the intern for the duration of the internship period.
-The week before and after summer sessions, Penland’s dining hall is closed.
-Interns working during this time will receive a $75/week food stipend.
+A Penland internship offers a unique opportunity to live and work in a dynamic, creative educational community and work with accomplished professionals in a mutual learning and knowledge sharing environment.
+A $500 stipend for work is included.
+All housing and meals will be provided at no charge to the intern for the duration of the internship period with a $75 stipend for each week of the internship when the Pines dining hall is closed.
 Class and studio access is not provided.

 Penland will work with applicants seeking educational credit for the internship.
 Details can be discussed in the interview process.

-• Oversee auction catalog mailing including organizing volunteer assistance.
+- Oversee catalog mailing including organizing volunteer assistance.
 Preparing letters, ticket receipts, inserts, labels and postage.

 This position requires the applicant to walk unaided up and down hills and over uneven terrain, bend, stoop, reach above their head, have use of fine and gross motor skills, and work in close quarters.
 The applicant must have normal visual acuity at near and far distance with correction and hear the spoken word with correction.
 The applicant must be fluent in English.
 The position demands frequent exposure to inclement weather.
 While performing the duties of this job, the applicant is regularly required to sit and to work at a computer.
 The applicant is frequently required to use hands to finger, handle, or touch objects, tools, or controls and to talk fluently.
 The applicant must occasionally lift and/or move heavy objects weighing up to 75 pounds.

-Penland School of Crafts is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
+Penland School of Craft is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
 Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and a total of 57 historic and contemporary buildings.
-Penland School of Crafts is an equal opportunity employer with a staff of 63.
-Penland operates with a $16 million endowment and an annual operating budget of $5.8 million.
+Penland School of Crafts is an equal opportunity employer with a staff of 68.
+Penland operates with a $44 million endowment and an annual operating budget of $6 million.
 We offer several internships throughout the year.
 Penland is located about an hour northeast of Asheville, NC.